-At the beginning of the 20th century, the district of the Eixample, that includes also Passeig de Gràcia, was considered the center of Barcelona’s expansion, and this is where many of the best examples of “Modernisma“-style architecture were built.
+At the beginning of the 20th century, the district of the Eixample, that includes also Passeig de Gràcia, was considered the centre of Barcelona’s expansion, and this is where many of the best examples of “Modernisma“-style architecture were built.

 On the ground floor of La Pedrera, where Caixa Catalunya, that bought it in 1986, set up a museum to explain Gaudi’s genius, I found out that the artist used to find inspiration in Mother Nature elements: human body, trees, shells and anything easily available on planet earth.
 In fact, don’t the columns of Casa Battlò look like human bones?
 And don’t the balconies of the same building look like skulls?
 As far as I’m concerned, Gaudi’s nature-connection is enough for making me like him.

-Mr. Gaudi, as a proper artist, didn’t really have a very friendly personality, actually according to Biel was “quite grumpy and greedy”.
+Mr Gaudi, as a proper artist, didn’t really have a very friendly personality, actually according to Biel was “quite grumpy and greedy”.
 “Do you know how he died?” he asked me as a proof of what he was talking about.
 “He was hit by a tram and was so sloppy that the police didn’t recognize him and mistook him for a homeless, hence since it was 1926 and social welfare didn’t really involve the indigent, the help didn’t come promptly.
 Of course, when they realized who he was, it was too late.”

 After feeling outraged that it became a case only because the victim was Gaudi, I felt very saddened by his early and unnecessary death, and for all the unnecessary deaths that used to happen, and unfortunately still happen, this way.